sirGatsby11/C-rapplication-/README.md

    1. {prayers answered} {from a queen} {from the chi},
    2. theres cancer {from the mean} {a bit shy}
    3.
-   4.   betta know ya worth,
+   4.   betta know ya worth, lemme ask about the complaint in a pettysburg address, the media

   std::cout << "           _____ "
   std::cout << "          | |   \ "